GeoMOER/geoAI/docs/units/_unit00/unit00-01_Digital_learning.md

 This course is intended as a blended learning module, although the provided introductions, explanations and examples might be useful for self-study, too.
 <!--more-->

-Our first session of this course will be virtual only.
-Details about the virtual classroom and how to get there are provided on the front page of this website and were sent by email to all participants.
+Our first session of this course will be at the university only.
 Subsequent sessions will be in a hybrid format, meaning that some of the students may attend the sessions in person at the [Department of Environmental Informatics](https://www.uni-marburg.de/en/fb19/disciplines/physisch/environmentalinformatics){:target="_blank"} in Marburg.
 The room number is 00A19.
+You can also participate online: Details about the virtual classroom and how to get there were sent by email to all participants.